arduino-libraries/Ciao/README.md

 # Arduino Ciao
-Ciao Library is a lightweight library that can be used inside sketches for MCU to send and receive data, via serial communication, in a simple and intuitive way.
+Ciao Library is a lightweight library that can be used inside sketches for the MCU to send and receive data, via serial communication, in a simple and intuitive way.

 ## Ciao library